Scholar01/sd-webui-mov2mov/README.md

   - Backpropel keyframe tag
   - Currently only available for windows, if your system does not support, you can turn off this tab.

+Also, mov2mov will work better with the [bg-mask](https://github.com/Scholar01/sd-webui-bg-mask) plugin 😃

 # Table of Contents